karunakarrao/DevOps/Docker/Docker-notes.md

   	$ docker run --restart=on-failure -d nginx	-->

 	   no:		--> never automatically restart
 	   on-failure:	--> depends on the exit code, if the exit code is ZERO it will not restart. if the exit code is NOT ZERO then it will restart

-   always:	--> it will restart the container
+	   always:	--> it will restart the container.
 	   unless-stopped:	-->

 remove:
 -----------------------------